Carl Weinrich: Biography

 Weinrich was born in Paterson, New Jersey, and began studying the organ when he was six years old.
 In addition to private study with Mark Andrews (who also taught Clarence Watters), Marcel Dupré, and Lynnwood Farnam, he received degrees from New York University in 1927 and the Curtis Institute of Music in 1930.
 Upon Farnam's death in 1930, Weinrich succeeded him as the organist at the Church of the Holy Communion in New York City.
 Weinrich was the organist, choirmaster, and Director of Music at Princeton University Chapel from 1943 to 1973.
 He also taught at Westminster Choir College, Wellesley College, Vassar College, and Columbia University, performed a recital series at Harvard University, and published a monograph on "Albert Schweitzer's Contribution to Organ-building".
 In 1955 he was the guest recitalist and lecturer at Northwestern University's annual church music conference.
+While working as an organist and conductor he studied singing in Philadelphia with Dorothy DiScala of the Academy of Vocal Arts.

 Although primarily known for his performances of Baroque music, Weinrich also performed many 20th-century organ works, including the premieres of Samuel Barber's Prelude and Fugue in B Minor, Louis Vierne's Organ Symphony No. 6 in B minor, and Arnold Schoenberg's Variations on a Recitative (Op.
 40).
 Carl Weinrich died in Princeton, New Jersey at the age of 86 after suffering from Parkinson's disease for several years.
 Amongst his students were the composer Betsy Jolas, the composer and organist George Lynn, and the musicologist and critic Joseph Kerman.